Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Lacks Emphasis On Speaking Skills

-Babbel doesn’t develop your conversation skills as well as some other language learning programs I’ve used.
+Babbel doesn’t develop your conversation skills as well as some other language learning programs I’ve used (such as Rocket Spanish).
 Yes, there are drills and exercises that require you to speak and practice your pronunciation (some through voice recognition on a microphone), but verbal practice just doesn’t seem to be as much of a priority for Babbel as it is with other Spanish courses out there.

 With that said though, if you really want to hone your speaking skills, there are other companies out there where you can get matched up with a live coach or tutor to help you practice your verbal skills (like iTalki for example).
 These types of services could be a nice, cheap supplement to the Babbel core curriculum.